Death to Smoochy

 Sheldon: I am still here.

-- Sad Clown: Zig-Zagged.
+- Sad Clown: Zig Zagged.
 In one sense, Robin Williams is playing his usual role here, as a guy who's jovial on the surface but hurting inside.
 In another sense, he's playing wildly against type.
-Rainbow Randolph is not "sad" so much as "fucked-up and crazy."
+Rainbow Randolph is less 'sad' than 'fucked-up and mentally unbalanced.'

 - Serious Business:

 - Apparently, kiddie TV shows are full of groupies, graft, and corruption in every sense of the word, and one honest entertainer can be a massive Spanner in the Works.

 - And God help you if you try to mess with the Mob's control of the ice show racket.